enkidevs/curriculum/spreadsheets/introduction/basics-of-excel/cells.md

 For example, a cell in column `C` and row `20` has the address `C20`.

-Cells are essentially **storage units that can contain numbers, text, formulas, dates and more**.
+Cells are essentially **storage units that can contain numbers, text, formulas, dates, and more**.

 There are four types of cells:
 1. Numbers (Formulas, Dates and Times)